Länderbank: Buildings

 The Länderbank had its first temporary offices in a commercial building at Löwelstrasse 18 (which later became the seat of the Social Democratic Party of Austria).
 It erected its own Länderbank Building|head office in 1883–1884 on plans by famed Viennese architect Otto Wagner, on the site of a former armory.
 That work has been described as Vienna's first modern office building.
 The Länderbank remained there from 1884 until 1938, after which the building became a German military facility.
 Following the merger with Mercurbank, the Länderbank moved into the former head office of Niederösterreichische Escompte-Gesellschaft, am Hof 2, which in 1991 became the head office of Bank Austria.

-The Länderbank's Hungarian affiliate, Ungarische Landesbank), was established in Pest, initially at Palatingasse (now Nador Utca) 9, then in a purpos-built head office nearby at No. 4 of the same street, designed by architect Adolf Feszty with metalwork by Gyula Jungfer.
+The Länderbank's Hungarian affiliate, Ungarische Landesbank), was established in Pest, initially at Palatingasse (now Nador Utca) 9, then in a purpose-built head office nearby at No. 4 of the same street, designed by architect Adolf Feszty with metalwork by Gyula Jungfer.
 That building later became the Budapest office of Wiener Bankverein.

 The Länderbank's Prague branch erected a prominent building in 1906 on Náměstí Republiky, more recently branded Konektor Place.